WojciechMatuszewski/programming-notes/general/wisdom.md

 Have you ever been on a team where the management was pushing for a certain deadline?
 Most of us have.
 Now ask yourself this: were you aware of WHY the deadline is set for a certain day?
 Or maybe the deadline felt arbitrary to you?

 If the deadline felt arbitrary, you experienced management trying to create a _sense of urgency_.
-This is done by management to supposedly speed up the development process.
+Management does this to supposedly speed up the development process.
 They think that, by creating a _sense of urgency_ the project will finish faster.
 While this might be the case in some scenarios, **creating a _sense of urgency_ will most likely back-fire**.

 Why?
 The _sense of urgency_ creates detachment from the _project purpose_. **The _sense of purpose_ is the thing that drives innovation and excellence within the team**.
 The **_sense of urgency_ proliferates burnout and mistakes due to rushing**.